rt-2602/webapps/Library_app/README.txt

 Add data to books table

-Deploy this application on any applicayion server Access the aplication using the url - http://localhost:8080/Library_app/LibraryControllerServlet
+Deploy this application on any application server Access the aplication using the url - http://localhost:8080/Library_app/LibraryControllerServlet

 Create new account and login using your credentials